 There is a history of studying process control in and near industrial engineering that includes studying human operators.
-This approach is not (yet) part of mainstream psychology, and Pew and Mavor (1998) on the whole do not make many references to work in this field.
+This approach is not (yet) part of mainstream psychology, and Pew and Mavor (1998) do not make many references to work in this field.

-If tank operators and ship captains can be viewed as running a process, and we believe they can, there are a lot of behavioral regularities referenced and modeled in engineering psychology that can be generalized and applied to other domains.
-Major contributions in this area include

-Reason's (1990) book on errors, Rasmussen's skill hierarchy (1983), the CREAM methodology for analyzing human performance (Hollnagel, 1998), and numerous studies characterizing the strengths and weaknesses of human operator behavior (de Keyser & Woods, 1990; Sanderson, McNeese, & Zaff, 1994).
+If tank operators and ship captains can be viewed as running a process, and we believe they can, there is a wide range of behavioral regularities referenced and modeled in engineering psychology that can be generalized and applied to other domains.
+Major contributions in this area include Reason's (1990) book on errors, Rasmussen's skill hierarchy (1983), the Cognitive Reliability and Error Analysis Method (CREAM) methodology for analyzing human performance (Hollnagel, 1998), and numerous studies characterizing the strengths and weaknesses of human operator behavior (de Keyser & Woods, 1990; Sanderson, McNeese, & Zaff, 1994).

 Engineers have also created intelligent architectures.
 These architectures have almost exclusively been used to create models of users of complex machinery, ranging from nuclear power plants to airplanes.
-The models are often but not always tied to simulations of those domains.
-Their approach is generally more practical and interested in approximate timing and the overt behavior than in detailed mechanisms.
+The models are often, but not always, tied to simulations of those domains.
+Their approach is generally more practical.
+They are more interested in approximate timing and the overt behavior than in detailed mechanisms.
 These developers appear to be less interested in the internal mechanisms giving rise to behavior as long as the model is usable and approximately correct.

-These models of operators include models of nuclear power plant operators, the Cognitive Simulation Model (COSIMO: Cacciabue et al., 1992), and the Cognitive Environment Simulation (CES: Woods, Roth, & Pople, 1987).
-AIDE (Amalberti & Deblon, 1992) is a model of fighter pilot behavior; the Step Ladder Model or Skill-based, Rule-based, Knowledge-based model is a generally applicable framework, which was originally formulated in electronics troubleshooting (e.g., Rasmussen, 1983).
+These models of operators include models of nuclear power plant operators, the Cognitive Simulation Model (COSIMO; Cacciabue et al., 1992), and the Cognitive Environment Simulation (CES; Woods, Roth, & Pople, 1987).
+AIDE (Amalberti & Deblon, 1992) is a model of fighter pilot behavior; the Step Ladder Model or Skill-based, Rulebased, Knowledge-based model is a generally applicable framework, originally formulated in electronics troubleshooting (e.g., Rasmussen, 1983).

-We will look at a few operator models in more detail.
+We will also look at a few operator models in more detail.

-6.7.1 APEX
+5.6.1 APEX4